Hallman, Kariniemi named National Merit semifinalists

 While Hallman and Kariniemi are the only semifinalists, Buffalo High School also had three students earn Commended Student status by finishing in the top 2.6% of students who took the PSAT nationally.
 Commended Students do not advance for scholarship consideration, but Dexter Huss, Daniel Jungwirth and Mackenzie Koren have still distinguished themselves among the top students nationally.

-BHS Principal Mark Mischke said that having five total students earn semifinalist or commended status might be most the school has ever had in one year.
+BHS Principal Mark Mischke said that having five total students earn semifinalist or commended status might be the most the school has ever had in one year.

 “What we dream of happening at the high school is that every kid sees themselves in our building,” Mischke said.
 “Rigor with support is the theme.
 We’ve given them rigorous challenges and supported them along the way in the things they want to explore.
 They are great examples to our community.”